1. Output Information

 Outliers

-Outliers were checked for credibility through examination of other variables, including the previous waves' responses, in an attempt to find evidence to support or inform an edit to the outlier.
+Outliers are checked for credibility through examination of other variables, including the previous waves' responses, in an attempt to find evidence to support or inform an edit to the outlier.
 This evidence includes the inspection of wealth, through income, assets and debts, and verification from linked variables (for example, comparisons of mortgage value with monthly mortgage payment and remaining term).
 There can be reasons to justify substantial longitudinal changes.
 For example, alterations to working status or household structure, in particular a split in partnership or a house move, can significantly affect the longitudinal change of many variables.

 Weighting

-Secondly, a non-response weight was created to reduce potential non-response bias.
-The non-response model currently includes region (GOR), a socio-economic indicator (OAC) and the HMRC-provided wealth index used to identify the wealthiest households.
+A three-stage weighting procedure is implemented in the WAS.
+First, a design weight, equal to the reciprocal of the address selection probability, is constructed.
+Secondly, a non-response weight is created to reduce potential non-response bias.
+The non-response model currently includes region (GOR), a socio-economic indicator (OAC) and the His Majesty's Revenue and Customs (HMRC)-provided wealth index used to identify the wealthiest households.
 This applies to a new cohort.
 In older panels, an attrition adjustment was applied, and joiners were incorporated, before calibration.

 Nôl i'r tabl cynnwys